acmorrow/platform/docs/intrinsic.rst

 Compiler intrinsics are useful in that they usually compile down to the minimal assembly instructions.
 Most common are functions to byteswap, rotate bits, or mark a section of code as unreachable.
-Intrinsics for SIMD are located in different components and are outside the scope of this (small) component.
+Intrinsics for specific SIMD implementations (for example SSE or NEON) are not within the scope of MNMLSTC Platform.

 .. namespace:: platform::intrinsic